10h30/wirehole-ui/README.md

 # All-in-One DNS, VPN, and Pihole server compose.

 ## Overview
 This GitHub repository provides a comprehensive, all-in-one network solution using Docker Compose.
-It integrates **Unbound**, **Pi-hole**, and **wg-easy** to offer a robust combination of DNS resolution, ad-blocking, and VPN capabilities.
+It integrates **Unbound**, **Pi-hole**, and **Wireguard** (wg-easy is Wireguard with a webpage gui) to offer a robust combination of DNS resolution, ad-blocking, and VPN capabilities.
 This setup is ideal for creating a private, secure, and efficient networking environment.

 ### Components
 - **Unbound**: A validating, recursive, and caching DNS resolver.
 - **Pi-hole**: Network-wide ad blocking and DNS server.
-- **wg-easy**: Simple WireGuard VPN server setup.
+- **wg-easy**: Simple WireGuard VPN server setup with a gui.

 ## Getting Started